On Learning Causal Structures from Non-Experimental Data without Any Faithfulness Assumption: Introduction

-We actually do more in step 2.
-To achieve (i)-(iv), stochastic convergence to the truth {\em must be secured} for some range of CBNs, {\em must be sacrificed} for some other range, and is {\em optional} for the remaining range.
-We determine those three ranges (in corollary \ref{cor:u-minimality}).
-We also explore the extent to which our framework can be used to justify the Faithfulness assumption (in corollary \ref{cor:faithfulness}).
+To the best of our knowledge, this is the first theoretical result that explains, without assuming the faithfulness condition or any of its weaker variants, why it is mandatory rather than optional to follow the standard design practice.
+This result is proved for any fixed finite set of categorical variables, under just the standard assumption of IID (identically and independently distributed observations) and the assumptions built into the definition of causal Bayesian networks.

-Our contribution can be summarized as follows: \op \im We debunk a myth in learning theory, that there is no learning theory without the possibility of statistical consistency.
-We counter it with a new, general methodology for developing learning theory. \im We apply the general methodology to a crucial case study: learning causal structures without making any assumption of simplicity, such as the Faithfulness condition or the like. \im Our result: This is the first time an assumption of simplicity in causal learning is justified learning-theoretically. \ed
+This paper actually does more.
+To achieve at least the desideratum of $(a)$+$(b)$+$(c)$, convergence to the truth {\em must be secured} for some range of CBNs, {\em must be sacrificed} for some other range, and is {\em optional} for the remaining range.
+Those three ranges are precisely determined in a strengthening of the main result, theorem \ref{the:general2} (stated in section \ref{sec:result2}).

-The rest of the paper proceeds as follows.
-Definitions are in section~\ref{sec:setup}; main results are stated in section~\ref{sec:result}; and a key lemma is proved in section~\ref{sec:proof} to show how our theory works.
-To declare the style in use: Emphasis is indicated by {\em italics}, while the terms to be defined are presented in \textbf{boldface}.
+The rest of this paper proceeds as follows.
+Standard definitions are reviewed in sections~\ref{sec:setup1} with examples.
+Key definitions are provided and motivated in section~\ref{sec:setup2}.
+The main result is stated and discussed in section \ref{sec:result1}, followed by a strengthened result in section \ref{sec:result2}.
+Section \ref{sec:proof-crucial-lemma} provides an illustrated proof of a quite revealing lemma.
+Complete proofs are left to the appendix.
+To declare the style in use: Emphasis is indicated by {\em italics}; the terms to be defined are presented in \textbf{boldface}.